GregHilston/Code-Foo/Challenges/challenge_33_nim_game/README.md

 ## Example 1:

+Input: 1

+Output: true

+Explanation: If there is 1 stone in the heap, then you will win the game.
+Remove 1 stone and you've won.

+## Example 2:

+Input: 2

+Output: true

+Explanation: If there is 2 stone in the heap, then you will win the game.
+Remove 2 stone and you've won.

+## Example 3:

+Input: 3

+Output: true

+Explanation: If there is 3 stone in the heap, then you will win the game.
+Remove 3 stone and you've won.

+## Example 4:

 Input: 4

 Output: false

-Explanation: If there are 4 stones in the heap, then you will never win the game;
+Explanation: If there are 4 stones in the heap, then you will never win the game.
 No matter 1, 2, or 3 stones you remove, the last stone will always be removed by your friend.

+## Example 5:

+Input: 5

+Output: false

+Explanation: If there are 5 stones in the heap, then you will never win the game.
+No matter 1, 2, or 3 stones you remove, the last 2 stones will always be removed by your friend.

+## Example 6:

+Input: 6

+Output: false

+Explanation: If there are 6 stones in the heap, then you will never win the game.
+No matter 1, 2, or 3 stones you remove, the last 3 stones will always be removed by your friend.

+## Example 7:

+Input: 7

+Output: true

+Explanation: If there are 7 stones in the heap, then you will never win the game.
+This was difficult for me to do, but ended up being simple.
+First turn you remove 3 stones, leaving the opponent with 4 stones.
+On their turn, no matter 1, 2, or 3 stones they remove, you'll be left with the ability to take the final stone.

 ## Acknowledgement